 About Becky Livingston

 Becky Livingston is the President and CEO of Penheel Marketing, a NJ-based firm specializing in social media and digital marketing for CPAs and small business owners.
 With over 25 years of marketing and tech experience, she is also the author of “SEO for CPAs - The Accountant’s SEO Handbook: Get Found Online Organically,” “The Accountant’s Social Media Handbook.”
-With a graduate degree from Pace University in Information Systems, Becky also holds undergraduate degrees from two other colleges and also has a Certificate in Corporate Training from NYU.
-She is also an active member of the Association for Accounting Marketing (AAM).
 In addition to being a practitioner, Becky is also an adjunct professor and speaker.
 Connect with Becky or her firm on Facebook, LinkedIn, Pinterest, Instagram, and YouTube.